TatarchI/DataScience_Portfolio_IvanTatarchuk/AI-Driven Multi-Criteria Credit Scoring System/README.md

 - Top-5 clients with suspicious scores and breakdown by feature contributions.
 - Integrated score visualizations before and after clipping.
 - Confusion matrix and ROC curve for neural network classifier.

 ---

-## 🎯 Business Value

-- Label-Free Risk Segmentation: In the absence of historical ground truth or labeled outcomes, we use the Voronin multi-criteria model as a surrogate decision-making engine.
-This allows us to cluster clients by risk profiles based on feature importance and expert-weighted evaluation — a crucial capability during the early stages of projects with strict timelines or limited data availability.

-- Automation: Once heuristic labels are generated through scoring, we train a neural network to replicate the decision boundaries, creating a fully automated scoring system that mimics expert logic without further human input.

-- Fraud Detection: The scoring model flags clients with anomalous high-risk patterns, allowing early identification of fraud-prone profiles without needing legacy cases or labeled fraud examples.

-- Scalability & Integration: The modular design enables integration into CRM or ERP systems with minimal adaptation.
-Labels, scores, and model outputs can easily be piped into other analytics or decision engines.

-- Explainability & Trust: Unlike black-box scoring, the Voronin model offers transparent and interpretable reasoning for each score, helping business stakeholders understand why decisions are made.

-- Adaptability: Applicable to domains beyond banking — including insurance underwriting, peer-to-peer lending platforms, leasing, or any sector where structured risk assessment is critical.

----

 ## 🛠 Technologies Used